semgrep/semgrep-docs/docs/release-notes/february-2024.md

 ### Added

-- The Semgrep docs have been reorganized ...
+- The Semgrep docs sidebar has been reorganized to help users browse through the docs.
-- Network broker docs
+- A deployment guide to setting up Semgrep as part of a security program for your organization.
+- A guide to setting up a network broker that facilitates secure access between Semgrep and your private network.
 - Experimental rules syntax.
 - The following knowledgebase articles:
-    - Gather GitLab logs.
+    - Gather GitLab logs
     - BitBucket Jenkins

 ### Changed

-- GLCICD config file links have been updated.
+- GitLab CI/CD config file links have been updated.
-- Removed phone support.
+- Removed phone support from the docs.
-- Updated Semgrep-Slack integration docs to clarify requirements for posting to private channels.
+- Updated the [Semgrep-Slack integration docs](/semgrep-cloud-platform/slack-notifications/) to clarify requirements for posting to private channels.
-- Updated sample GHA config file for a CI job that publishes private Semgrep rules. (private-rules.md)
+- Updated the [sample GHA config file](/writing-rules/private-rules/)for a CI job that publishes private Semgrep rules.
-- Clarified Semgrep Assistant privacy policy on what data is stored. (semgrep-assistant-code)
+- Clarified the Semgrep Assistant [privacy policy](/semgrep-code/semgrep-assistant-code/) on what data is stored.
 - Pro vs OSS <!-- 1338 -->

 ### Fixed

 - Formatting on GitHub PR comments documentation.
-Thank you to parsiya for the fix.
+Thank you to [parsiya](https://github.com/parsiya) for the fix.
 - Various link fixes and Docker image updates.